 If you’re interested in underwater photography like this, but not sure where to start, check out the end of this post for my full list of simple and inexpensive UW camera gear I use for all the marine life images on this website.
 My simple set-up is super popular, and probably the easiest and cheapest way to get started taking some great quality dive pics from your trip.

 Mexico‘s Day of the Dead in Cozumel

-One of the best things about the month of October in Mexico, and certainly in Cozumel, is the wonderful holiday of Day of the Dead.
+One of the best things about Cozumel in the month of November is the wonderful holiday of Day of the Dead.

 Many people from the United States and elsewhere assume it’s a similar holiday to our Halloween, there are actually some distinct and delightful differences.

 Though related, the two annual events differ greatly in traditions and tone.
 Whereas Halloween is a dark night of terror and mischief, Day of the Dead festivities unfold over two days in an explosion of color and life-affirming joy.
 Sure, the theme is death, but the point is to demonstrate love and respect for deceased family members.
 In towns and cities throughout Mexico, revelers don funky makeup and costumes, hold parades and parties, sing and dance, and make offerings to lost loved ones.

 If you’ve ever seen the delightful Pixar movie “Coco” based on the Day of the Dead traditions (and if you haven’t I highly recommend that you do!) you’ll know some of the features of this unique celebration.